 In order to be able to meet people in person, we will soon no longer even have to go out of our apartment.
 Freely configurable spaces will enable us in the future that people from all over the world can gather, communicate and interact with one another.
 Aspects such as skin color, age or origin will no longer play a role, because everyone decides for themselves what their avatar looks like.

 Sounds utopian, but potential dangers should not be completely ignored.
-Series such as B are already addressing the problems of future technologies and make it clear that digitization is not always beneficial for humanity.
+Series such as Black Mirror are already addressing the problems of future technologies and make it clear that digitization is not always beneficial for humanity.
 Social isolation, loss of reality, danger of addiction and manipulation are already problems of the Internet, but in an online world that can hardly be distinguished from reality, they can be far more devastating for society.

 3. New types of entertainment

 Anyone who thought that 3D films were the entertainment ultimatum was mistaken.
 Well-known film giants such as Disney, Marvel and Warner Bros have already released various film projects that give viewers a 360-degree experience in gripping stories.
 It is only a matter of time before this experience becomes the new cinema standard.

 Other areas of entertainment are also virtualized.
 Anyone who has always wanted to sit on one of the top seats in a football stadium may soon be able to see their team up close.
 And not only football seems to be a topic of the future: own memories can be captured three-dimensionally, so that they can then be experienced up close again in virtual reality.
 Crazy, right?

 4. Culture - When time travel suddenly becomes possible